Setting Aside a Default Judgment in Queensland

 The general rule in litigation is that costs follow the event.
 The successful party to an application pays the unsuccessful party’s costs.

-There are a number of discretionary factors that can persuade the Court to depart from that general rule.
+Several discretionary factors can persuade the Court to depart from that general rule.

 In Oshlack v Richmond River Council [1998] HCA 11, the High Court said: